About

 Siren: Interface for Pattern Languages

-A NIME 2018 paper presenting a preliminary evaluation of Siren against user-interface design principles, drawing on the Cognitive Dimensions of Notations framework.
+A NIME 2018 poster presenting a preliminary evaluation of Siren against user-interface design principles, drawing on the Cognitive Dimensions of Notations framework.

 Folder